ReonX-97/Lexicon/README.md

-# Lox Language Tokenizer and Parser
+# Lox Language Interpreter

-A C implementation of a tokenizer and expression parser for the Lox programming language, built as part of the "Crafting Interpreters" book project.
+A complete C implementation of the Lox programming language interpreter, built as part of the "Crafting Interpreters" book project.

 ## Overview

-This project implements the lexical analysis (tokenization) and parsing phases of a Lox interpreter.
-It can tokenize Lox source code into a stream of tokens and parse expressions into an Abstract Syntax Tree (AST) representation.
+This project implements a tree-walking interpreter for the Lox programming language.
+It includes lexical analysis (tokenization), parsing, and execution of Lox programs with support for expressions, statements, variables, and control flow.

 ## Features

 - **Tokenization**: Converts Lox source code into tokens
 - **Expression Parsing**: Parses expressions with proper operator precedence
+- **Statement Parsing**: Parses declarations, assignments, control flow, and function definitions
 - **Expression Evaluation**: Evaluates expressions with proper operator precedence
+- **Statement Execution**: Executes statements including variable declarations, assignments, and control flow
+- **Variable Management**: Support for variable declaration, assignment, and scoping
+- **Control Flow**: Implementation of `if/else`, `while`, and `for` loops

 - **Error Handling**: Comprehensive error reporting with line numbers
 - **Memory Management**: Proper allocation and deallocation of dynamic memory

-## Supported Tokens
+## Supported Language Features

 ### Operators
 - Arithmetic: `+`, `-`, `*`, `/`